 India Country Report

 The intensified recruitment of locals in Kashmir as militants is likely to increase the conflict's sustainability.
 Kashmir's August 2019 re-organisation will likely drive recruitment for Pakistan-based, indigenous, and transnational militant groups, increasing the risk of localised attacks, but these are less likely in mainland India.
 Pakistan-based militant groups hold government and hospitality establishments, and public transport systems – particularly in major cities – as aspirational targets.
 Following the 2008 Mumbai attacks, however, improved preparedness of security forces has mitigated the threat of such attacks.
-In the states of Bihar, Chhattisgarh, Jharkhand, Maharashtra, and Odisha, Naxalite militancy (aimed against an allegedly oppressive Indian state) has been declining amid significant counter-terrorism operations.
-Small-scale attacks, however, targeting assets of mining and construction companies are likely to continue.
+In the states of Bihar, Chhattisgarh, Jharkhand, Maharashtra, and Odisha, Naxalite militancy has been declining.
+However, small-scale attacks targeting assets of mining and construction companies are likely to continue.